Kristin Carson-Chahhoud: Research

 Carson's research focuses on lung health, especially in tobacco-related illnesses, tobacco control and respiratory medicine.
 Carson's work in translational health research and evidence-based medicine and producing evidence through Cochrane systematic analyses, qualitative research and multi-centre randomised controlled trials, show her commitment to a smoke-free Australia.
 Her research leadership has allowed her to link research findings with real-world patient care to benefit the broader community.
 Carson uses innovative augmented reality technology (including holographic technology and virtual reality) to disrupt health communication and deliver evidence-based medicine.
 Carson has published over 95 papers, contributed to patient care, policy and practice both locally and internationally, and advised governments on plain packaging, tobacco-related legislation and lung health.

-After completing her PhD, Carson was a Postdoctoral Research Fellow at the University of Adelaide from 2015-2018.
+After completing her PhD, Carson was a Postdoctoral Research Fellow at the University of Adelaide from 2015 to 2018.
 In 2018, Carson was appointed Associate Research Professor at the University of South Australia.
 Carson is a Research Fellow with the South Australian Health and Medical Research Institute (SAHMRI) and leads the Translational Medicine and Technology research group in the Australian Centre for Precision Health.
 Carson's has conducted research in partnership with the Asthma Foundation of South Australia and has received funding from the NHMRC and Cancer Australia.

+Selected publications

 Media

-Carson has provided expert comment on e-cigarettes and vaping in Vice and on 2SER radio.
-She has published in The Conversation on smoking in Indigenous communities and the tobacco giant John Morris acquiring a health company.
+Carson has provided expert opinion on vice news about the need to confirm the therapeutic efficacy of e-cigarettes and vaping to aid quitting smoking.
+She has appeared on 2SER 107.3 radio to discuss the perception that vaping is less harmful than tobacco smoking.
+Carson has published in The Conversation about Indigenous smoking programs and the tobacco giant John Morris acquiring a British health company, Ventura.
 Carson's team's research on using augmented reality to alleviate symptoms of anxiety and improve asthma control in children was reported on Channel 7 news.
 Carson has discussed her work on training health professionals to help people quit smoking and physical training for asthma on the Cochrane podcast.